Shinvx/Canvas/ReadMe.md

 ## Function Description

 - `fillDrawHandler`: This function handles the fill color option.
-It toggles the active class for the selected fill color button. <span style="color:red"> ❗Not in Use, alternative Solution❗</span>.
+It toggles the active class for the selected fill color button.<br> <span style="color:red"> ❗Not in Use, alternative Solution❗</span>.
 - `main`: This is the main function that initializes the canvas, sets up event listeners, and handles the drawing process.

 Note: Triangle does not work for now.